Maryland Vacant Building Insurance Coverage

 When choosing a vacant dwelling insurance policy you should consider the following things:

-- Can I extend the policy term by endorsement rather than having to do a new application?
+- Can you extend the policy term by endorsement rather than having to do a new application?

-- Is there a restriction on the length that the property can remain vacant?
+- Are there restrictions on the length that the property can remain vacant?

 At Huff Insurance we understand vacant and unoccupied buildings and we have the companies to meet your needs and give you a yes answer to all of the above questions.
 Give us a call at 410-647-1111 or complete the quote request on this page.